 Everybody Loves the Figaro

-Not long after all the JDM buyers who wanted one had one, the Figaro started to gain popularity elsewhere – particularly in the United Kingdom and Western Europe.
+Not long after all the JDM buyers who wanted one had one, the Figaro started to gain popularity elsewhere, particularly in the United Kingdom and the Low Countries.

 If you’d like to learn more about the Figaro (and don’t speak Japanese), the best place to go is the British-based Figaro Owners Club.